Our business model

 Research and development

-In 2020-2021 we received £182,967 in grant funding for our R&D work.
-Our outputs include developing the metadata management system Thoth as part of the COPIM project, which now handles all our metadata and underlies our book catalogue.
-We have also developed this website, which is an open source white label site that other publishers can adopt for their own operations.
+In 2023-2024 we received £269,000 in grant funding for our R&D work.
+Our outputs include developing the metadata management system Thoth as part of Copim, which now handles all our metadata and underlies our book catalogue.
+This figure also includes the funding we received to enable our participation in the PALOMERA project on OA book policy.

 Our financial figures